 This also goes back to the previous tidbit: as a leader, you must trust your employees (and their ability to think critically and make decisions).

-This is probably my favorite piece of advice, because who doesn’t love a good celebration?
+This is probably my favorite piece of advice for developing leadership skills, because who doesn’t love a good celebration?
 Whether it’s a solid high-five or a full-blown bash, it’s important to celebrate every win, big or small.

 If you can encourage your workers to share their joys with the office, it will again highlight the importance and value of each individual team member.